-During the period of 2022 -2023 Ealing SACRE continued an established process of monitoring RE through:
+During the period of 2023 -2024 Ealing SACRE continued an established process of monitoring RE through:

-- Determination consideration and school visit process - Termly Network meetings with teachers of all stages of their profession - Ofsted report analysis - ELP school support processes reporting on the RE curriculum when noted
+- Determination consideration and school visit process - Termly Network meetings with teachers of all stages of their profession - Ofsted report analysis - ELP school support processes reporting on the RE curriculum when noted - Analysis of school data and examination results

 RE standards remain an important element of the SACRE meetings.
 SACRE continues to support improvements to RE within schools by offering training and bespoke support.
 LA RE adviser promotes and celebrates good practice, and ensures SACRE are aware of all of the support provided to schools to help raise standards in RE.
-For example, in the spring meeting she shared some information on how schools were delivering the AS, highlighting good practice from schools (John Chilton, a special school, Blair Peach Primary, Villiers High School and West Acton Primary School).
+For example, in the spring meeting she shared some information on how schools were delivering the AS, highlighting good practice from schools.

-Religious Education Examinations: 2022-2023
+Religious Education Examinations: 2023-2024